Our Packages for Germany

 Travelling to and around Germany

 There are over 24 international airports in Germany that you can choose from if you’re traveling from Canada or USA.
 Most of these German airports have direct flights to and from the US and Canada, which is the same for almost all European countries.
-For your elopement ceremony, you don’t really need to get a visa since no visa is required for a 90-day stay in Germany.
+For your micro wedding, you don’t really need to get a visa since no visa is required for a 90-day stay in Germany.
 Should you choose to spend your honeymoon for longer than 3 months, you can conveniently apply for visa when you arrive in Germany.
 The major airports that you can consider are Munich, Frankfurt, and Berlin.
 Berlin is obviously the perfect choice if you’re getting married in Germany’s capital whilst you’d want to land on Frankfurt if you’ll hold the ceremony in the western side of the country.
 Frankfurt, on the other hand, is the most logical choice if you will have a scenic wedding in Bavaria!

 Almost all trains in Germany are operated by the Deutsche Bahn, and even those that are owned by private companies are still connected to the DB network.
 This makes it very easy to travel around Germany via train when you want to explore some off-the-beaten paths outside of the major cities!
 You can reserve your ticket online, which is advisable if you’re planning to travel long distances.
 In case you fail to book in advance, you can always buy a ticket at the station using your credit card or cash.
 The high speed trains have wifi and a restaurant on board.
 Seats or private compartments can be reserved online or at the stations.
 Even though Germans enjoy complaining about the DB, the trains are generally very comfortable and usually on time.